 You’re willing to put in the work, but you’re not sure how to tell if your test prep is paying off.
 Well, there’s no need to worry: college admissions test prep is well-suited to measurement and the tracking of progress.

 So long as you are timing your practice tests and keeping records of your progress, you should be able to see improvements — or lack thereof — right before your eyes.

+It’s very important to make sure you’re applying yourself to the test prep.
+Try our test prep here at Prep Expert to make sure you’re getting all the help you may need!
 Here’s a list of things you can do to keep track of your test prep progress.

-Start with a Practice Test
+Start With A Practice Test

 If you’ve never taken the SAT before, then you need to take a full practice test to establish your baseline—in other words, to see where you’re starting from.

 Find a place quiet and free of distractions, set a timer, and then tackle the Reading, Writing, Math and Essay sections in the same amount of time, and with the same number of breaks, that you would on test day.
 Then score yourself.

 Once you see your results, you can use the scoring charts the College Board provides to see what you’d have scored on the SAT.
 Note this down.
 Also note down what types of questions you’re getting wrong.
 Did you struggle with questions about the fiction passage on the Reading test?
 On questions about the comma on the Writing test?
 With linear geometry or the Pythagorean theorem on the Math test?
 Make a list of all your weak spots.
 Now you have a study checklist.